 (Note) Enterprises that meet the standards of sustainable development recognized by TBB, will be given priority to invest through a simpler process, e.g.(based on different asset classes):

-1.Equity: Selected by DJSI, Taiwan Enterprise Sustainability Award, ratings above the TBB's set standards by MSCI ESG or Corporate Governance Evaluation.
+1.Equity: Selected by DJSI, Taiwan Enterprise Sustainability Award, ratings above TBB's set standard in TWSE ESG Evaluation, etc.

 Responsible Investment Engagements and Actions